Rank-adaptive structure-preserving model order reduction of Hamiltonian systems: Numerical tests

+The Vlasov--Poisson system describes the dynamics of a collisionless magnetized plasma under the action of a self-consistent electric field.
+The evolution of the plasma at any time $t\in \Tcal\subset\mathbb{R}$ is described in terms of the distribution function $f^s(t,x,v)$ ($s$ denotes the particle species) in the Cartesian phase space domain $(x,v)\in\Omega:=\Omega_x\times\Omega_v\subset\mathbb{R}^2$.
 In this work, we consider the one-species ($s=1$) paraxial approximation of the Vlasov-Poisson equation, used in the study of long and thin beams of particles \cite{hirstoaga2019design}.
 More specifically, we assume that the beam has reached a stationary state, the longitudinal length of the beam is the predominant spatial scale and the velocity along the longitudinal direction is constant.
 Moreover, we look at the case in which the effects of the self-consistent electric field $E$ are negligible compared to the ones caused by an external electric field that we denote by $\Xi$.
 The external electric field is assumed to be independent of time and periodic with respect to the longitudinal dimension.
 Using the scaling argument proposed in \cite{frenod2009long} and the aforementioned assumptions, the problem is: For $f_0\in V_{|_{t=0}}$, find $f\in C^1(\Tcal;L^2(\Omega))\cap C^0(\Tcal;V)$ such that

-where the electric field $\Xi$ is prescribed at all $t\in\Tcal$, $x\in\Omega_x$, the parameter $\epsilon\in\mathbb{R}$ represents a spatial scaling and the Vlasov equation has been normalized so that mass and charge are set to $m=q=1$.
+where the electric field $\Xi$ is prescribed at all $t\in\Tcal$, $x\in\Omega_x$, the parameter $\bl{\nu}\in\mathbb{R}$ represents a spatial scaling and the Vlasov equation has been normalized so that mass and charge are set to $m=q=1$.
 In \eqref{eq:VP_paraxial}, since we are considering stationary states, the variable $t$ can be interpreted as the longitudinal coordinate and $\mathcal{T}$ as the longitudinal spatial domain.

 For the semi-discrete approximation of the Vlasov equation in \eqref{eq:VP_paraxial} we consider a particle method: The distribution function $f$ is approximated by the superposition of $P\in\mathbb{N}$ computational macro-particles each having a weight $\omega_\ell$, so that